 What Size to Buy

 Brisket can be cut from small to very large pieces.
 For 2-4 people, a 2 pound brisket is just right.
-It won’t leave a lot of left overs though, so we always go for a 3 pound brisket for 2 people.
+It won’t leave a lot of left overs though, so we always go for a 3-pound brisket for 2 people.
 Then we can make more meals from it.

-How To Cook Brisket in the Instant Pot
+How To Cook a Brisket Indoors

 Apply a Wet Rub